Why Have Pro-Lifers Been So Quiet About Tear Gas Causing Miscarriages? Because They're Hypocrites.

 Several studies have shown that tear gas can cause miscarriages and fetal harm.
 One from the University of Chile made the connection in 2011.
 The study determined that “chemical substances in tear gas can affect reproductive function,” according to Andrei Tchernitchin, a toxicology expert.
 As a result of these findings, the Chilean government suspended the use of tear gas temporarily, though it has been used during protests as recently as last year.
 United Nations officials also reported as early as the 1980s that tear gas deployed by Israeli soldiers in Palestine had caused “dozens of miscarriages.”

-Instead, they are also actively choosing to ignore the harm police cause to already traumatized communities when they target people with an abortifacient chemical weapon.
+Instead, they are also actively choosing to ignore the harm police cause to already traumatised communities when they target people with an abortifacient chemical weapon.

-According to an organizer with the Austin, Tx.
-Mutual Aid Collective, the “anti-abortion people aren’t saying shit about” the police use of tear gas against protestors because “they’ve never cared about life,” she wrote on Twitter.
+According to an organiser with the Austin, Texas Mutual Aid Collective, the “anti-abortion people aren’t saying shit about” the police use of tear gas against protestors because “they’ve never cared about life,” she wrote on Twitter.
 “They care about control of the masses.
-Using tear gas on protestors fighting for justice is very much within that.
+Using tear gas on protesters fighting for justice is very much within that.
 And that's why we don't call the pro-life”

 As uprisings against the police continue to spark across the globe, anti-choicers have made their message perfectly clear, and it has nothing to do with the right to life.